wy000000/BsvSimpleLibrary/README.md

 Set the "donationSatoshi"= 0 if do not donate.
 If success, return the txid; else return error information.

+Ver 0.21 added a tx sending function to pass the sent tx, tx fee and donation fee out.
 Ver 0.20 fixed a bug of getOpReturnData function.
 Ver 0.19, the omitted getOpReturnData(RestApiTransaction tx, Encoding encoder) function is re-added.
 Ver 0.18 is updated OP_Return to OP_False Op_Return.